moltin/moltin-product-importer/README.md

 ```

 ## ⛽️ Usage

+Before running, please make sure your CSV includes columns with the following names: slug, sku, name, description and price.
+You can leave in any additional columns and those will be created as flow fields.

+When running, the CLI will prompt you for the path to your CSV, as well as your moltin credentials and your redis port + host if not using the defaults.

 Once the import app has started, you can navigate to http://localhost:4567 in your web browser where you will see a neat web UI for observing the import.
 This UI runs using https://github.com/bee-queue/arena.

 To begin the import, simply GET localhost:4000